A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Model predictive control of AMoD with probabilistic guarantees

 \subsection{Separable Model}

 In the imbalance constraint, \eqref{eq:chanceconstraint}, the uncertainty and the decision variables enters in an affine way.
-This is a special case of the chance constraint and is referred to as a separable chance constraint.
+This is a special case of the chance constraint and is referred to as a separable chance constraint \citep{shapiro}.
 A separable chance constraint with known probability distribution can be reformulated as a deterministic constraint.
 We can rewrite the separable chance constraint to a deterministic constraint by using the cumulative distribution function (CDF),

-With the use of the cdf, \cref{eq:cdf}, the chance constraint, \cref{eq:ccim}, can be written as,
+With the use of the CDF, \cref{eq:cdf}, the chance constraint, \cref{eq:ccim}, can be written as,

-Then by taking the inverse cdf we get the following constraint,
+Then by taking the inverse CDF we get the following constraint,

-\cref{eq:reforchance} is deterministic if the CDF if known.
-In this paper the travel demand, $\lambda_{ij}(\tau)$, is predicted using Gaussian process regression (GPR).
+$F^{-1}_{\lambda_{ij}(t+1)}(1-\epsilon)$ is also called the quantile function. \cref{eq:reforchance} is deterministic if the CDF if known.
+In this paper the travel demand, $\lambda_{ij}(t)$, is predicted using Gaussian process regression (GPR).
 The GPR gives a mean prediction, $\mu$, and a confidence bound on the prediction, $\sigma$, where the confidence is assumed to follow a Gaussian distribution.
 We can therefore use the cumulative distribution function for a Gaussian distribution, which is defined as

 Given a mean, $\mu$, and a standard deviation, $\sigma$, the cumulative distribution function is explicit, hence equation \eqref{eq:reforchance} is also explicit.
 The chance constraint formulation in \eqref{eq:chanceconstraint} can therefore be reformulated into the deterministic constraint \eqref{eq:reforchance}.